robjg/oddjob/README.txt

   to use the new actions.
 - Added an optional Reset Action to Run Job.
 - Oddjob Explorer Run Action now Auto resets the job it's running.
-- Added an ParameterisedExecutable concept to allow jobs to be run with parameters.
+- Added an TaskExecutable concept to allow jobs to be run with parameters.
 - Cascade now has cascadeOn and haltOn properties, this allows a cascade to cascade either when a Timer is STARTED or COMPLEETE